Thewbi/neorv32/README.md

      180:	1c448493          	addi	s1,s1,452 # 1340 <__fini_array_end>
 ```

-Disclaimer: I do not pretend to understand exactly what is happening here in all details.
+Disclaimer: I do not pretend to understand exactly what is happening here in all detail.

 Let's check the most important parts.